The RootsGuard Clean Standard™

 RootsGuard Clean Standard™?

-The RootsGuard Clean Standard™ is a documented formulation standard applied to every product we develop.
-It defines which ingredients we use and why, what we exclude and why, and how we assess formulas for long-term skin compatibility — not just short-term safety.
+The RootsGuard Clean Standard™ is a formulation standard that guides our product development process.
+It guides which ingredients we use and why, what we exclude and why, and how we think about what goes into every formula and why.

-If you want to understand exactly what is in a RootsGuard product and what the reasoning is behind every decision, this is the right place to start.
+If you want to understand what guides our ingredient choices and the thinking behind our formulas, this is the right place to start.

 Why "clean" is not enough — and what we mean by "Pure"